PacificCommunity/Data-Collection-Committee/Standard Operating Procedures for using the OLLO application and the E-debriefing Module in Tufman2.md

 ## 2. Purpose

-This document serves to provide a set of operating procedures in handling and processing electronically reported observer data using the OLLO app and the e-debriefing module in Tufman2.
+This document provides a set of operating procedures in handling and processing electronically reported observer data using the OLLO app and the e-debriefing module in Tufman2.

 ## 3. Scope and background